myNameIsDu/cornercss/README.md

 <link rel="stylesheet" href="https://resource.sunbohao.com/cornerCss/index-273b31bd39.css" />
 ```

 Please don't use it in production.
 Because it's a side project.
+And the cnd is my own, I will publish it after every build and change.